 How the Fresh Start Program Works

 The primary goal of the Fresh Start Program is to increase the recovery of unpaid taxes while helping taxpayers avoid an unnecessary financial burden.
 Specifically, the program is designed the lower the number of taxpayers subject to liens.
-There are two primary options for dealing with back tax debt under the Fresh Start Program.
-The first is the Offer in Compromise (OIC), which allows individuals and business owners to negotiate a settlement of their tax debt for less than what’s owed.
-Whether or not you’ll qualify for an Offer in Compromise depends on the amount of debt you owe, your assets and your income.
+There are two primary options for dealing with back taxes owed under the Fresh Start Program.
+The first is the Offer in Compromise (OIC), which allows individuals and business owners to negotiate a settlement of their taxes owed for less than what’s owed.
+Whether or not you’ll qualify for an Offer in Compromise depends on the amount of liability you owe, your assets and your income.
 The IRS accepts roughly 25% of all applications for Offer in Compromise.

 Revisions to the Program